cu8code/cu8code/README.md

-<h2 align="left">Typescript Power Ranger for the future!
+<h2 align="left">Typescript Power Ranger from the future!
 Working to establish the Church of TS</h2>

 ###